The White Pages: An Introduction

 Additionally, many people who receive recycled phone numbers will often receive calls from debt collectors looking for the previous owner of the phone number, or they may be plagued by spam calls due to the previous number being compromised.

-To remove your information from our phone book you can claim your number and choose to opt-out your name and address from displaying whenever another user searches your number.
+To remove your information from our phone book (White Pages Opt Out), you can claim your number and choose to opt-out your name and address from displaying whenever another user searches your number.
 This can be done either here on our website or via our iPhone app.
 We do require that you verify that you own the number in order to maintain the integrity of our community phone book.